oracle-livelabs/developer/dev-guide-ai-finance/local-tenancy/local-tenancy.md

 ## Task 1: Create a Virtual Cloud Network

 Follow these steps to create a Virtual Cloud Network (VCN).
-If you already have a VCN created, you may proceed to Task #2.

 1. From the Oracle Cloud homepage, click the navigation menu in the top left corner.
 Select **Networking** -> **Virtual Cloud Networks**.